Munna Kasi

 Munna Kasi, also known as Venkata Surya Narayana Murthy Kasi, is an Indian film music composer, director and actor.

 Career

-After completion of MBA in 2007, he left to Dubai where he worked as a radio jockey and music composer for international jingles in Dubai radio station.
+After completion of MBA and winning gold medal in 2007, he left to Dubai where he worked as a radio jockey and music composer for international jingles in Dubai radio station.
 Realizing that his passion was to make music, he quit his job and pursued his passion.
 An accomplished keyboard player, he offered live music for plays in Andhra University, Vizag.

 After working for Abheera for Maa TV in 2011, he has also created fusion albums along with playback singer Sai Shivani in the same year.
 He composed tunes for Mr. 7, which was his debut project.